 “The food eaten is the key determinant of initial weight loss.
 And physical activity is the key to maintenance.” – Dr. Rena Wing, founder of the National Weight Control Registry

 For Ryan and I, we strive to keep active or work out with a variety of structured, streamed workouts to improve strength, heart health, and mobility.
 We eat whole foods, mostly plants, and have been following an intermittent fasting 16/8 plan since January 2018.
-We invest our time in learning to cook healthy meals and adopt new hobbies like growing sprouts to eat in our kitchen.
+We invest our time in learning to cook healthy meals and adopt healthy hobbies like growing sprouts to eat in our kitchen.